google.com, pub-6045402682023866, DIRECT, f08c47fec0942fa0

 In retaliation, Madame Monnier locked her daughter in a padlocked room until she ceded to her will.

-The years came and went, but Blanche Monnier refused to give in.
-Even after her beau died she was kept locked in her cell, with only rats and lice for company.
-Over the course of twenty-five years, neither her brother nor any of the family servants lifted a finger to help her; they would later claim they were too terrified of the mistress of the house to risk it.
+Years passed by, but Blanche Monnier remained resolute.
+Even after the death of her beloved, she remained imprisoned in her cell, with only rats and lice for company.
+Throughout the twenty-five years of her confinement, neither her brother nor any of the household servants made any attempt to help her, later claiming they were too terrified of the mistress of the house to take such a risk.

-Blanche’s brother, Marcel, would later claim that Blanche was insane, and never attempted to escape the locked and shuttered room.
-But according to court testimony, several witnesses claimed that they often heard Blanche screaming and pleading, including clear mentions of words such as “police”, “pity”, and “freedom”.
+Blanche’s brother, Marcel, would later assert that Blanche was insane and had never attempted to escape from the locked and shuttered room.
+However, court testimony revealed a different story: several witnesses reported frequently hearing Blanche screaming and pleading, with clear mentions of words like “police,” “pity,” and “freedom.”
 On August 16, 1892, one witness heard Blanche scream the following words:

 “What have I done to be locked up?
 I don’t deserve this horrible torture.
 God must not exist then, to let his creatures suffer in this way?
 And no one to come to my rescue!”